adarshn656/Sign-Language-Translation-System/README.md

 This project introduces a multi-stage pipeline for sign language understanding, combining:

 - 🖼️ **Sign Detection & Classification**
-  A custom image dataset was created and used to train a CNN-based classifier for static hand signs.

 - ✍️ **Gloss-to-English Translation**
-  Fine-tuned a pre-trained **T5 language model** to convert detected glosses (sign annotations) into natural English sentences.

 - 🔄 **Vision-Language Integration**
   The system integrates image-based predictions with language translation for real-time or batch sign interpretation.